tsy24/tp/docs/DeveloperGuide.md

 #### Implementation
 These operations are exposed in the `Model` interface as `Model#updateFilteredTaskList(predicate)`.

-Given below is an example usage scenario and how the find task mechanism behaves at each step.
+Given below is an example usage scenario which demonstrates how the find task mechanism behaves at each step.
 The example command is `findTask Pfizer`.

 Step 1.
 The user launches the application and executes `findTask Pfizer` command to search for a list of tasks whose `Description` contains the keyword `Pfizer`.
 This prompts the `LogicManager` to start its execution by calling its `execute()` command.